 Mal de Débarquement Syndrome (MdDS) is a rare disorder that usually develops the following travel, especially by sea.
 There is a constant sensation of motion like swaying, bobbing, rocking or being pushed.
 Some people may also feel it after long auto or air travel, though it is not very common.
 This condition is more prevalent in women than in men and can cause distress in everyday life.

 The most common symptoms associated with Mal de Debarquement are rocking, swaying and disequilibrium.
 Anxiety and depression too may accompany this disorder.
-A true spinning vertigo seldom accompanies it.
+A true spinning vertigo (full article here) seldom accompanies it.

 The symptoms get intensified when the patient is in a closed space or is trying to be still, such as sitting on a couch or while lying down in bed.
 Stress causes the symptoms to become more noticeable in some individuals.
 Most of the times, the symptoms improve or even disappear during continuous movements such as while driving a vehicle.